bitcoin/bitcoin/doc/build-osx.md

 ```

 Upon running the command, you should see a popup appear.
-Click on `Install` to continue the installation process.
+Click on `Install` to continue the installation process on your mac and wait patiently for it to be done..

 ### 2. Homebrew Package Manager